mkeegan27/team5client/README.md

 TO USE:

-    `npm install`
+    Run `npm install` in the client and server directories to download the necessary node_modules

-    `npm run serve`
+    Edit the config file under server/node_modules/mongo-express to contain the proper database name

-Then navigate to localhost:8080 in your browser.
+    Then navigate to localhost in your browser.